bancbanus/marax_monitor/README.md

 **Note:** You don't have to remove the complete housing of your espresso machine.
 Control unit and vibration pump can be easily reached by only removing the maintenance hatch on the bottom.

-* The two wires of the serial connection (D5 and D6) has to be connected to the RX and TX pins of the MaraX control unit (third and fourth pin counted if housing wall is on the left.
+* The two wires of the serial connection (D5 and D6) have to be connected to the RX and TX pins of the MaraX control unit (third and fourth pin if housing wall is on the left).
 For details please have a look on [calin's excellent post on reddit](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/)

 * Reed switch has to be attached to the vibration pump (I used double sided tape).
 For details please have a look at [alexrus' great marax_timer project](https://github.com/alexrus/marax_timer)

 ### Monitor

+**Note:** As already mentioned I used components laying around my lab and put them together quick and dirty.

 Device         			        | ESP8266
 --------------------------------| --------